 How I dealt with timing issues

 In my case when I first tried to potty train my son was about 2 years old.
-I realized that even though he was the right age, his developmental delays could not allow me to answer yes to the above questions.
+Although he was the right age, his developmental delays could not allow me to answer yes to the above questions.
 As a result, I gave myself a full year to teach him everything toilet training related slowly until he understood the concept.

 Preparing for potty training

-Thorough preparation is key to successfully potty autism little humans.
+Thorough preparation is key to successfully potty training non-verbal autistic kids.
 When you have figured out that both you and the child are ready for potty training then the first thing you need to do is prepare.
 Make a list of all the things you would like to use during the training period.
 Put them where you can easily access them.
 A list of some of the things you might need includes

 - Training pants/ underwear